Voltage: Measuring instruments

 Instruments for measuring voltages include the voltmeter, the potentiometer, and the oscilloscope.
-Analog voltmeters, such as moving-coil instruments, work by measuring the current through a fixed resistor, which, according to Ohm's Law, is proportional to the voltage across the resistor.
+Analog voltmeters, such as moving-coil instruments, work by measuring the current through a fixed resistor, which, according to Ohm's law, is proportional to the voltage across the resistor.
 The potentiometer works by balancing the unknown voltage against a known voltage in a bridge circuit.
 The cathode-ray oscilloscope works by amplifying the voltage and using it to deflect an electron beam from a straight path, so that the deflection of the beam is proportional to the voltage.

 Typical voltages

 A common voltage for flashlight batteries is 1.5 volts (DC).

 A common voltage for automobile batteries is 12 volts (DC).

-Common voltages supplied by power companies to consumers are 110 to 120 volts (AC) and 220 to 240 volts (AC).
+Common voltages supplied by power companies to consumers are 110 to 120 volts (AC) in North America and 220 to 240 volts (AC) in most of Europe.
 The voltage in electric power transmission lines used to distribute electricity from power stations can be several hundred times greater than consumer voltages, typically 110 to 1200 kV (AC).

 The voltage used in overhead lines to power railway locomotives is between 12 kV and 50 kV (AC) or between 0.75 kV and 3 kV (DC).